mojay2/MedTrackApp/README.md

 - [x] Active Medicine functionality is not used

 ### Home Screen
-- [ ] Didnt use floating action button and active medicine.
-An embedded class is used to populate the home screen (yung mga inner join stuff), which is hard to "set active"
 - [ ] taking med must be disabled if medicine quantity will be negative after (w/ snackbar)